-Businesses large and small depend on skilled contract managers to obtain and manage government contracts.
-The knowledge you’ll gain from training for contract management certification gives you a significant advantage when competing for contract manager jobs.
+Businesses large and small tend to rely contract managers to obtain and manage government contracts.
+The knowledge professionals can gain from training for contract management certification may give them a significant advantage when competing for contract manager jobs.

-When interacting with high-level government procurement officials, certain skills are essential, including:
+When interacting with high-level government procurement officials, certain skills are desirable, including:

 - Professional conduct